BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ### <a name=stlfr_raw>Appendix A : an example of stLFR raw reads</a>

-- the read1 of stLFR raw reads
+- Read1 of stLFR raw reads

-*There is no barcode information at read 1*
+*There is no barcode information within read1*

 ```
 @CL100117953L1C001R001_1/1